MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning-sql-2022.md

 * [Install SQL Server on Linux](sql-server-linux-setup.md) and verify the installation.

 * Check the SQL Server Linux repositories for the Python and R extensions.
-  If you already configured source repositories for the database engine install, you can run the **mssql-mlservices** package install commands using the same repo registration.
+  If you already configured source repositories for the database engine install, you can run the **mssql-server-extensibility** package install commands using the same repo registration.

 * You should have a tool for running T-SQL commands.